meta-llama/llama-recipes/docs/LLM_finetuning.md

 HF [PEFT](https://github.com/huggingface/peft) library provides an easy way of using these methods which we make use of here.
 Please read more [here](https://huggingface.co/blog/peft).

+For large models like Meta Llama 405B LoRA fine-tuning still requires a lot of memory.
+To decrease the amount of memory needed for fine-tuning we can apply quantization like 8bit or 4bit (QLoRA) quantization.

 ## 2. **Full/ Partial Parameter Fine-Tuning**